Cyclic operads, Koszul complexes, and hairy graph complexes: Introduction

 The author would also like to thank Kazuo Habiro and Mai Katada for their interest, for informing him of their related work in progress, and also for useful comments (and corrections) on an earlier version of this work.

 The author is also grateful to José S\~ao Jo\~ao for his interest and for comments which helped clarify the behaviour of the homology of (generalized) hairy graph complexes in the presence of a unit.

 Part of this work was presented by the author at the workshop \href{https://sites.google.com/g.ecc.u-tokyo.ac.jp/alg-approach-mcg/}{{\em Algebraic approaches to mapping class groups of surfaces}} at the University of Tokyo in May 2025.
-The author is very grateful for the invitation to speak there and wishes to acknowledge the financial support for his visit provided by Professor Nariya Kawazumi's grant.
+The author is very grateful to have been invited to speak there and wishes to acknowledge the financial support for his visit provided by Professor Nariya Kawazumi's grant.

 \paragraph{\bf Financial Support:} This research was supported in part by the ANR project KAsH \href{https://anr.fr/Projet-ANR-25-CE40-2861}{ANR-25-CE40-2861}.